What Do Metal Shavings in Oil Mean

 Metal Shavings in Oil And Knocking

 If you own a car, you’ve probably noticed that over time, your engine oil tends to get darker and thicker.
-And if you change your own oil, you may have also noticed small metal shavings in the used oil when draining it out.
+If you change your oil, you may have also noticed small metal shavings in the used oil when draining it out.
 So what are these metal shavings, and why are they in your engine oil?

 While it’s normal to find a few small metal shavings in your used oil, if you notice a lot of them or larger pieces of metal, it could be an indication of serious engine problems.
 If this is the case, it’s best to take your car to a mechanic for diagnosis and repair as soon as possible.